Last Modified: February 26, 2014

 • Wiring should be done in a way to avoid circumventing any Battery Monitoring System (BMS).

-• Direct connection to the output of a Voltage Stabilizer system should be done only with the advice of the vehicle's dealer personnel.
+• Direct connection to the output of a Voltage Stabilizer system should not be done, no matter the current draw.

 • The wire should be sized large enough to limit voltage drop to less than .5 volts while under full load.